usuaero/MachUpX/How_To_Create_Input_Files.md

                     object.
 If the aircraft has controls but no state is specified, all deflections will be assumed to be zero.

-                    "<CONTROL_NAME>" : (dict)

-                        "deflection" : (float)
+                    "<CONTROL_NAME>" : (float)
                         Control surface deflection.

-## Aircraft Object
+### Aircraft Object
 Describes an aircraft.

     "name" : (string)
         The name of the aircraft.

-    "CG" : (1D array)
+    "CG" : (vector, optional)
         Location of the aircraft's center of gravity in body-fixed coordinates.
-For simplicity, the CG is often assumed to be coincident with the body-fixed origin.
+Defaults to [0,0,0].

+    "weight" : (float)
+        Weight of the aircraft.

     "reference" : (dict, optional)
         Specifies the reference lengths and areas used for nondimensional analysis.
 Any or none of these